albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 ---

-# What is a docker image?
+# What is a Docker image?

-- A docker image is a **read-only** filesystem that contains
+- **read-only** filesystem that contains

-  - The operating system
+  - operating system
-  - The programs needed by the application, such as the Java Runtime Environment
+  - programs needed by the application (e.g. Java Runtime Environment)
-  - The application executable, dependencies, and configuration
+  - application executable, dependencies, and configuration

-- A docker image is immutable and cannot be modified once built
+- immutable (cannot be modified once built)

-- A new docker image is created every time a new version of our application is dockerized
+- new image gets created every time a new version of our application is dockerized
 ---

-# How do create a docker image?
+# How to create a Docker image?

-- A docker image is created by building a _docker file_
+- by building a _Dockerfile_

   ```bash
   $ docker build . -t boot-fat-jar:local